-After you sign up for the Load Balancer service, you are assigned a new "virtual" IP address, which will become the new IP address of your web site.
-From the control panel, select the VPSs that HTTP requests will be distributed over - these are referred to as the "real" IPs, and correspond to the actual servers that will handle the requests.
+After you sign up for the Load Balancer service, you get a new "virtual" IP address, which becomes the new IP address of your website.
+From the control panel, pick the VPSs that HTTP requests will be spread over - these are known as the "real" IPs, and they correspond to the actual servers that handle the requests.

-An automated health check is performed every three seconds by the Load Balancer.
-Each of the real IPs will receive a HTTP request to determine if that server is functioning correctly.
+An automated health check is done every three seconds by the Load Balancer.
+Each real IP gets a HTTP request to see if that server is functioning correctly.

-When a new HTTP request is received at the virtual IP, the load balancer selects a healthy real IP and passes the request through.
-The real server then processes the request and sends a response.
+When a new HTTP request hits the virtual IP, the load balancer picks a healthy real IP and passes the request through.
+The real server then deals with the request and sends a response.

-- The Load Balancer is non-terminating: packets from each client are passed directly to the server with no modification made to the payload.
+- The Load Balancer is non-terminating: packets from each client are passed directly to the server with no changes made to the payload.

-- The Load Balancer performs Layer 2 ("direct") routing: each packet from a client has the destination MAC address altered and then placed back onto the network for the real server to receive.
+- The Load Balancer performs Layer 2 ("direct") routing: each packet from a client gets the destination MAC address altered and then is put back onto the network for the real server to grab.

-- From the real server's perspective, the source IP is still the client - the load balancer is invisible.
+- From the real server's point of view, the source IP is still the client - the load balancer is invisible.

-- From the real server's perspective, the destination IP is the virtual IP.
-For this reason the virtual IP must be added as a secondary address on each of the real servers.
+- From the real server's point of view, the destination IP is the virtual IP.
+For this reason, the virtual IP must be added as a secondary address on each of the real servers.
 Our virtualisation stack will automatically block ARP on the real servers to prevent conflicts.

-- The load balancer has a 60 second timeout on session stickiness (requests from one IP address will continue to be sent to the same real server within the 60 second window).
-After that point a request may end up on any server in the load balanced pool.
+- The load balancer has a 60-second timeout on session stickiness (requests from one IP address will keep getting sent to the same real server within the 60-second window).
+After that point, a request could land on any server in the load-balanced pool.